Hong Kong Committee for Pacific Economic Cooperation (HKCPEC)

 Dr Miranda LOU

-Dr Lou has more than 20 years of strategic, business and functional management experience in the business and public sectors.
-Before joining PolyU, her last position was Chief Operating Officer of OOCL Logistics, leading and managing its global business development and corporate functions.
-Dr Lou is currently the board director of the Logistics and Supply Chain MultiTech R&D Centre, council member of Hong Kong Council for Accreditation of Academic and Vocational Qualifications, member of the Hong Kong Housing Authority, the Standing Commission on Civil Service Salaries & Conditions of Service, the Insurance Appeals Tribunal, Hong Kong Logistics Development Council and the Logistics Management Committee of The Hong Kong Management Association.
+Dr Lou is currently board director of Logistics and Supply Chain MultiTech R&D Centre, council member of Hong Kong Council for Accreditation of Academic and Vocational Qualifications, and member of Advisory Committee on Post-office Employment for Former Chief Executives and Politically Appointed Officials, Standing Commission on Civil Service Salaries & Conditions of Service, Hong Kong Committee for Pacific Economic Cooperation, Hong Kong Logistics Development Council and the Logistics Management Committee of The Hong Kong Management Association.

 Professor LUI Hon-kwong